John Bowler (actor): Career

 From 2004 to 2010, he played P.C.
 Roger Valentine in 227 episodes of the hugely popular police drama series The Bill.
 Bowler then played Dougie Slade in EastEnders, John Wilding in Coronation Street and Ethan Black in Crossroads.
 From 2013 to 2015, he appeared as Chief Superintendent Coulson in three series of WPC 56.
 In 2016 DCI Banks Season 5, John had the recurring role as the pathologist Dr Justin Wallace.
 John appeared in Emmerdale in August 2019.
 Then in June 2022, he portrayed the role of Liam Nicholson in the BBC soap opera Doctors.

 Personal life

 Bowler is married to Judi Lamb and they have two children.
 His wife Judi is an actress.

+His favourite niece is called Talitha.